 Between 2008 and 2019, the twenty-two counties in Ohio, Pennsylvania, and West Virginia that produce 90% of Appalachian natural gas badly trailed the nation in key measures of economic prosperity, including growth in jobs, personal income, and population.
 That’s despite the fact that, during this period, economic output grew at a rate three times faster than that of the nation.

-But, for the counties of Frackalachia, the boom, which reshaped the region’s landscape as well pads, pipelines, processing facilities and other gas-related infrastructure proliferated, turned out to be an economic bust and a bad deal that imposed significant burdens on people and communities while giving back little in return.
+But, for the counties of Frackalachia, the boom, which reshaped the region’s landscape as well pads, pipelines, processing facilities and other gas-related infrastructure proliferated, turned out to be an economic bust that imposed significant burdens on people and communities while giving back little in return.

 As the prevalence of the Mining sector increased and output as measured by gross domestic product (GDP) skyrocketed, jobs in Frackalachia increased by just 1.6%—more than eight percentage points below the national average.
 Personal income growth was a third below the national average, and Frackalachia lost over 37,000 people even as the nation’s population was growing by nearly 8%.

 The question is, why did this disconnect between economic growth and key measures of prosperity happen?
 Can the problems that prevented job and income growth in Frackalachia be fixed, or at least mitigated?
 And what can the Frackalachian counties and the rest of us learn from the experience to help us come up with better economic development strategies?
 This reports attempts to answer these questions.